 BOARD CERTIFIED—INTERNAL MEDICINE

-Dr. Block completed his veterinary degree at Cornell University in 1991.
+Dr. Block obtained his veterinary degree from Cornell University in 1991.
 He then completed an internship at Angell Memorial Animal Hospital in Boston in 1992.
-He obtained his residency training in internal medicine at Purdue University and became board certified by the American College of Veterinary Internal Medicine in 1994.
-Dr. Block pursued his interests in animal welfare and the human—animal bond by entering a degree program at the Center for Animals and Public Policy at Tufts University and obtained a master’s degree in 1997.
-Dr. Block is past president of the Rhode Island Veterinary Medical Association and the Society for Veterinary Medical Ethics.
-He is on the board of the Humane Society Veterinary Medical Association and the non-profit Companion Animal Foundation.
+He obtained his residency training in internal medicine at Purdue University and became board-certified by the American College of Veterinary Internal Medicine in 1994.
+Dr. Block pursued his interests in animal welfare and the human–animal bond by entering a degree program at the Center for Animals and Public Policy at Tufts University, where he obtained his Master’s Degree in 1997.
+Dr. Block is the past president of the Rhode Island Veterinary Medical Association, the Society for Veterinary Medical Ethics, the Humane Society Veterinary Medical Association, and the Evidence-Based Veterinary Medicine Association.
+He was a founding board member and Treasurer for 10 years of the non-profit Companion Animal Foundation, which helps to provide reduced-cost veterinary care for those in need.
+He has a particular interest in increasing access to veterinary care and veterinary ethics and enjoys teaching young veterinarians through our longstanding internship and residency programs.

-He is the father of two beautiful children, Elsa and Derek, and is happily married to his equally beautiful wife, veterinarian Justine Johnson.
-His “extended family” includes three horses, two goats, two dogs, three cats, and two tortoises—some of which his beautiful children actually help care for.
+He is the father of two beautiful children, Elsa and Derek, and happily married to his equally beautiful wife, veterinarian Justine Johnson.
+His “extended family” includes four horses, two goats, two dogs, and three cats, some of which his beautiful children actually help to care for.

 M. FAULKNER BESANCON